dtischler/rice-classifier/README.md

 ![](img/training-3.png)

 You can use the QR code to once again launch inferencing directly in the phone’s browser, and placing a few grains of Basmati and a few grains of Jasmine next to each other, I found that the model is far less accurate, and has trouble correctly identifying the species of rice.
 In some cases, it is simply incorrect, in others the model flips back and forth between Basmati, Jasmine, or “Uncertain”, meaning it simply can’t figure out which variety it is.
 Of course, it did get some correct, but overall the model was not reliable enough to consider it a success.
 Perhaps additional training cycles could help, or, modifying parameters and creating a fine-tuned model can help improve functionality.
 But let’s also consider the dataset for a moment.
 Essentially, we used _someone else’s_ data, and while it’s great they made their work public, unless we replicate their exact conditions, our environment does not match their environment.
 Do we know anything about the lighting they used?
 Do we know the exact distance from the camera to the rice grain, and what level of zoom they used?
 What about the pure black background, which I do not have replicated here?
+And most importantly of all, what if the **exact** grains of Jasmine or Basmati are not **precisely** the same as what was bagged and distributed, that I then purchased at my local grocery store.
+Use Basmati as an example.
+Are there very subtle differences even between Basmati?
+A quick Google search indicates there are nearly a dozen varieties of just Basmati.
+I am not sure if my Basmati is the **exact** same as the Basmati used in the dataset (the same goes for Jasmine).
 Thus, with 15,000 images exhibiting those pre-defined conditions, but my local conditions not being an exact match, our model is not generalized enough to be effective in my situation.

 While it was convenient to use ready-made data, unless we replicate the precise conditions used when those images of rice were collected, our model performance will suffer.